acrobox/docs/docs/legal.md

 1. By initializing a new machine, you authorize Acrobox to send instructions to the financial institution that issued your card take monthly payments from your card account in accordance with your plan and available discounts.
+  - You will receive a one time $10 USD discount if you signed up using a valid referral link from an existing customer.
+  - You will receive a monthly $1 USD discount for every customer that signed up using your referral link and has one or more active subscriptions older than 7 days at the time of billing.
 2. Acrobox is not responsible for any additional fees charged to your card account by third party providers.
 The machine defaults will cost you an additional $6.10 USD per month payable to DigitalOcean.